MightyPrytanis/codebase/docs/archive/one-offs/2025-01-07-archive-cleanup/ARCHIVE_SUMMARY.md

 Owner: David W Towne / Cognisint LLC
 Copyright: © 2025 Cognisint LLC
 Status: Archived

+**Note:** Dates in this document (2025-01-07) are prior to Project Cyrano's inception in July 2025 and are likely in error.
+Project Cyrano began in July 2025.
+This document is preserved as a historical archive record.

 ---

 # Archive Summary - 2025-01-07 Cleanup